 Haus der Stadtgeschichte

-Within over 50 years, the entrepreneurial couple Siegfried and Jutta Weishaupt built up a priceless collection of modern and contemporary arts.
-The collection is housed in the newly built privately owned museum, which has been open to the public in the newly built private museum since November 2007.
+Over more than 50 years, the entrepreneur Siegfried Weishaupt and his wife Jutta have built up a top-class collection of modern and contemporary art, which has been open to the public in the newly built private museum since November 2007.